telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * URL parameter `q` allows the special characters needed by the [Simple Query Language](#simple-query-language)
 * URL parameter `mq` allows the special characters needed by the [Simple Query Language](#simple-query-language)
 * URL parameter `georel` and `coords` allow `;`
+* HTTP and Kafka custom header values allow the `'` and `"` quote characters to support quoted string literals in JEXL expressions
 * Within `ngsi` (i.e. `id`, `type` and attribute values) in [NGSI Payload patching](#ngsi-payload-patching) (to support characters used in the [JEXL support in custom notifications](#jexl-support-in-custom-notifications))
 * Whichever attribute value which uses `TextUnrestricted` as attribute type (see [Special Attribute Types](#special-attribute-types) section)